anodizer-action (GitHub Action)

 docker-registry | Container registry hostname (e.g. ghcr.io, docker.io). | |

-docker-username | github.actor | Registry username.
-Defaults to the GitHub user that triggered the workflow. |
+docker-username | Registry username.
+When unset, the action falls back to the GITHUB_ACTOR env var (the GitHub user that triggered the workflow). | |

 docker-password | Registry password or token (commonly secrets.GITHUB_TOKEN for ghcr.io). |